Update 11/15/2021: if you like to navigate across the different parts of the series, there is an easy way:

 So, no series on Safe Withdrawal Rates would be complete without at least some treatment of Sequence of Return Risk (sometimes also called “Sequence Risk”).
 That’s what I do in Part 14 and Part 15.
 I go through some numerical examples, both with “made up” return data but also actual historical simulations to showcase how bad Sequence Risk can be.
 None of this is required reading for a successful (early) retirement but it’s a nice reference to have!

 Also, you might check out my appearance on the ChooseFI podcast.
 It was my first podcast appearance ever and I talk with Brad and Jonathan about Sequence Risk and the pitfalls of the 4% Rule.
+Also, check out my podcast appearance on Hack Your Wealth, talking about early retirement, sequence of returns, and FIRE.
+Part 1 and Part 2.
+Also available as a Youtube video!
 All really low-tech with no math degree required! 🙂

 The effect of Supplemental Cash Flows (Social Security, Pensions, etc.) on Safe Withdrawal Rates